wtsi-hgi/test-with-baton/README.md

 ## Introduction
 Compiling and configuring both baton and an iRODS server is not a trivial task.
-This software has been created to manage all of this and leave the developer with a directory containing baton binaries<sup>*</sup>, configured to use an empty iRODS database.
+This software has been created to manage all of this and leave the developer with a directory containing baton binaries<sup>*</sup>, configured to use an empty iRODS database by default.
 These binaries can then be exploited in the testing of software that uses baton or just seeing how iRODS and baton work in a safe environment.

 Thanks to the use [wtsi-hgi's baton Docker image](https://github.com/wtsi-hgi/docker-baton) and [agaveapi's iRODS server Docker image](https://hub.docker.com/r/agaveapi/irods/), the configuration of the test machine is not changed upon use of this software.

-Futhermore, setups can be simply thrown away after use.
-If a fresh setup, with a clean database, is used for each test case, a known test environment is ensured, thus reducing the "flakiness" of your tests.
+By default, a new iRODS server (running in Docker on an unused port), with a clean database, is used.
+If this fresh setup is exploited for each test case, a known test environment is ensured, thus reducing the "flakiness" of your tests.
+However, if desired, a pre-existing iRODS setup can be used.

-Each setup creates baton binaries<sup>*</sup> that are linked to a new iRODS server (running in Docker on an unused port).
+Each setup creates baton binaries<sup>*</sup> that are linked to the iRODS server.
 Therefore, tests cases may be ran in parallel without fear of interference between them.

 <i><sup>*</sup> These binaries are not the real baton binaries, as baton is run inside a Docker image; they are instead
 transparent "proxies" to the real binaries.
-However, they produce the same results and therefore are indistinguishable to the SUT to a real baton installation.</i>
+However, they produce the same results and therefore are indistinguishable in the eyes of the SUT to a real baton installation.</i>

 ## How to use in your project